newrun/peerapi/README.md

 ## Before You Start

-First, be sure to get WebRTC source and install prerequisite software.
+First, be sure to install prerequisite software and get the WebRTC source.

 In the [WebRTC development](https://webrtc.org/native-code/development/) instruction

 * Follow 'Before You Start' step
 * Follow 'Getting the code' step

-Currently PeerConnect supports branch-heads/54 so run
+Currently PeerConnect supports WebRTC branch-heads/54 so run

 ```
 $ git checkout -b peers54 refs/remotes/branch-heads/54